Introduction

 - Open the hood and find the power steering fluid reservoir, typically near the engine.

-- Wipe around the cap with a clean cloth to prevent contamination.
+- Wipe the area around the cap with a clean cloth to prevent contamination.

 - Check the Fluid Level:

-- Remove the cap and use the dipstick or side marks to check the fluid level.
+- Remove the cap and use the dipstick or side markings to check the fluid level.

 - If the level is below the “Min” line, proceed to add fluid.